Brian-Magnuson/nico/docs/design/control_flow.md

 - `return`
   - Sets the yield value for the function (the return value), then exits the function.
 - `break`
-  - Exits the enclosing loop expression.
+  - Sets the yield value for the surrounding loop, then exits the loop expression.
+- `yield`
+  - Sets the yield value for the surrounding block (includes regular Nico blocks, conditional-expressions, loop-expressions, and functions)
 - `continue`
   - Skips the rest of the current iteration of the enclosing loop expression and continues with the next iteration.
-- `yield`
-  - Sets the yield value for the surrounding block (includes regular Nico blocks, conditional-expressions, loop-expressions, and functions)

 From these rules, we can infer a few design requirements for our language:
 - Because every block-based expression is an expression, it must be capable of yielding a value, meaning it must allocate space for such a value.